wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 1. sublime is installed
 2. copilot is purchased and installed (using education account or personal github account).

-The next few steps involves:
+The next few steps involve:

 1. Installing Node-js runtime
 2. Installing two pacakges in sublime (LSP and LSP-copilot) and setting it up